petk/php-build-system/docs/evolution.md

   errors.
 * Added new `--with-external-gd` configure option.
 * Added new `--with-expat` configure option.
-* The `--with-pcre-valgrind` and `--with-valgrind` were merged, and Valgrind detected by pkg-config.
+* The `--with-pcre-valgrind` and `--with-valgrind` have been merged, and Valgrind is detected by pkg-config.
-* The `--enable/disable-opcache-file` configure option has been removed.
 * The `--with-pear` option has been deprecated.
-* The `--with-litespeed` configure option was renamed to `--enable-litespeed`.
+* The `--with-litespeed` configure option has been renamed to `--enable-litespeed`.
-* The `--enable/disable-libxml` configure option was renamed to `--with/without-libxml`.
+* The `--enable/disable-libxml` configure option has been renamed to `--with/without-libxml`.
-* The `--with-libxml-dir` configure option was removed.
+* The `--with-libxml-dir` configure option has been removed.
-* The `--with-pcre-regex` configure option was removed.
+* The `--with-pcre-regex` configure option has been removed.
-* Added `--with-ffi` configure option.
-* The `--with/without-gd` configure option was renamed to `--enable/disable-gd`.
+* The `--with/without-gd` configure option has been renamed to `--enable/disable-gd`.
-* The `--with-webp-dir` configure option was renamed to `--with-webp`.
+* The `--with-webp-dir` configure option has been renamed to `--with-webp`.
-* The ` --with-jpeg-dir` configure option was renamed to `--with-jpeg`.
+* The ` --with-jpeg-dir` configure option has been renamed to `--with-jpeg`.
-* The `--with-png-dir` configure option was removed.
+* The `--with-png-dir` configure option has been removed.
-* The `--with-xpm-dir` configure option was renamed to `--with-xpm`.
+* The `--with-xpm-dir` configure option has been renamed to `--with-xpm`.
-* The `--with-freetype-dir` configure option was renamed to `--with-freetype`.
+* The `--with-freetype-dir` configure option has been renamed to `--with-freetype`.
-* The `--with-interbase` configure option was removed.
-* The `--with-icu-dir` configure option was removed.
+* The `--with-icu-dir` configure option has been removed.
-* The `--disable-mbregex-backtrack` configure option was removed.
-* The `--with-onig` configure option was removed (bundled Oniguruma library has been removed in favor of the system Oniguruma library).
+* The `--with-onig` configure option has been removed (bundled Oniguruma library has been removed in favor of the system Oniguruma library).
-* The `--enable-embedded-mysqli` configure option was removed.
+* The `--enable-embedded-mysqli` configure option has been removed.
-* The `--enable-wddx` configure option was removed.
+* The `--enable-wddx` configure option has been removed.
-* The `--with-libexpat-dir` configure option was removed.
+* The `--with-libexpat-dir` configure option has been removed.
-* The `--enable/disable-zip` configure option was renamed to `--with/without-zip`.
+* The `--enable/disable-zip` configure option has been renamed to `--with/without-zip`.
-* The `--with-libzip` configure option was removed.
+* The `--with-libzip` configure option has been removed.
-* The `--with-recode` configure option was removed.
+* The `--with-recode` configure option has been removed.

 ##### Autoconf local macros